dsyer/sagan-wiki/Run-the-site-locally.md

 ### Steps

+#### Run the site locally from your IDE

+Create a new run configuration with the class `sagan.SiteApplication`.
+Make sure that this configuration refers to the `sagan-site` folder as a working directory.
+Some IDEs, like IntelliJ, support predefined variables like `$MODULE_DIR$`.

+Then use this run configuration to start the site!

+> _**Note:** Sagan is using [Spring Boot's developer tools features](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html), such as LiveReload.

+#### Run the site locally from the command line
 From the root directory of your sagan repository, run the following:

 > _**Tip:** New to Gradle?
 Check out [[Gradle tips]]!_